 By Kielon Hilaire.
 This one tells of an energetic woman, living in Carenage, to whom many people refer as “Aunty Sharon”.
-Each day, before the rise of the sun, Sharon would have at least one thing on her mind: how can I satisfy all my customers today?
+Each day, before the rise of the sun, Aunty Sharon would have at least one thing on her mind: how can I satisfy all my customers today?
 This she did with Trini flavour.

-Sharon professionally conducts a business from her cosy abode – she’s a freelance baker by day and night.
+Aunty Sharon professionally conducts a business from her cosy abode – she’s a baker by day and night.
 From as early as the brink of dawn, to the times when owls refuse to sleep, aromas such as beef, potato, veggie stew, and other succulent flavours would seep through every nook and cranny of this baker’s home.

 Have you ever eaten a currants roll?
 In case you don’t know, it is an oven baked pastry that’s internally emblazoned with juicy black currants (prunes that are similar to raisins).
 Sharon’s rolls are so crunchy that the moment your teeth sink into them, the flakes graciously dissolve in your mouth.
 Then your taste buds are blissfully bombarded by the sugary currants.